Source: Nicole LaMotte/Parachute

 To maintain the premium quality and performance of your Towels, avoid fabric softeners and bleaching agents because they coat the natural fibers.
 Also keep your Towels away from household cleaners and personal care products that contain benzoyl peroxide or alpha hydroxy acids because these may cause discoloration.

 Do not wash your Towels with items that could pull or snag the fabric.
 These include clothing with zippers, hooks or Velcro.
 For best results, dedicate the load of wash to Towels only.
 Pro tip: In the event of a snagged loop on your Towel, resist the urge to pull it.
 Simply cut the loop with scissors.

 We recommend washing after every third use.
 To launder, use cold water and just a small amount of Detergent, as soap build up inhibits drying performance.
-Prevent pilling – which occurs when long fibers rub against short fibers – by dedicating your load of wash solely to your Bath items and washing different color Towels separately.
+Prevent pilling – which occurs when long fibers rub up against short fibers – by dedicating your load of wash soley to your Bath items and washing different color Towels separately.

 Before drying, give your Towels a shake to fluff up the fabric.
 Tumble dry on low (high heat damages the fabric) and remove promptly, because over-drying creates brittle fibers.
 If you prefer the fresh scent of air dried linens, try these steps to avoid a stiff feeling: After shaking, hang one short end over the clothesline and clip.
 Remove the Towel from the clothesline when just slightly damp and insert it into the dryer for a final fluff.
 Always make sure your Towels are completely dry before folding and storing.